PLC Hex to Float Converter

 Modbus Byte Order (Endianness) Helper

 If your PLC reads a strange value, try the formats below.
-"CDAB" is common for Modbus.
+CDAB is the most common for Modbus.

 00 00 00 00